 Thalys is the railway company connecting four European countries – France, Belgium, the Netherlands and Germany.
-Thalys trains run at a speed of up to 300km/h and have three comfort classes on all services called – Standard, Comfort and Premium (equivalent to the First Class, with access to the Thalys Lounge).
+Thalys trains run at a speed of up to 186 mph (300 km/h) and have three comfort classes on all services called – Standard, Comfort and Premium (equivalent to the First Class, with access to the Thalys Lounge).
 All Thalys trains have a car restaurant (called Thalys Welcome Bar) and a free WiFi connection.

-The average journey time between Rotterdam and Amsterdam is 41 minutes and the fastest journey time is 31 minutes.
-On an average weekday, there are 187 trains per day travelling from Rotterdam to Amsterdam.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Rotterdam and Amsterdam is 40 minutes, with around 178 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Rotterdam to Amsterdam without having to change trains.
-There are 104 direct trains from Rotterdam to Amsterdam.
+There are 92 direct trains from Rotterdam to Amsterdam.
 Though there may be fewer direct services available depending on your exact departure date.

 The first train from Rotterdam to Amsterdam leaves at 00:12.
 Times and services may vary during weekends and holidays.